 Babies cry when they’re hungry, it’s a common experience for all parents.
-It is alarming however when babies cry after feeding, especially if they seem distressed and cry endlessly without wanting to settle down.
+It is alarming, however, when babies cry after feeding, especially if they seem distressed and cry endlessly without wanting to settle down.
 Since this issue is frustrating to both the mother and the baby, understanding what causes their fussiness after feeding is imperative so a remedy can be found.

-Why Do Babies Cry after Feeding?
+Why Do Babies Cry After Feeding?

-Learning all the reasons why babies cry after feeding is the only way to try and work out why your little one cries after they feed.
+Learning all the reasons why babies cry after feeding is the only way to try and work out why your little one cries after a feed.
 Here are five common reasons why babies cry after a meal:

 If your baby seems gassy after feeding and cries for hours on end, it could be colic.
 Generally colic is the name for the condition where babies under 3 months, cry for at least 2-3 hours every day and cry for three or more days in the week.
-Although it’s distressing to see your baby cry for extended periods whether you bottle feed or breastfeed them, it’s quite a common condition.
+Although it’s distressing to see your baby cry for extended periods whether you bottle feed or breastfeed him, it’s quite a common condition.
 About 1 in 5 babies have colic, and there is no single reason why it seems to occur.
 It is thought that it could be because of the developing digestive system that they would get gas or are unable to digest the milk fully.

-Your baby might have colic if they cry intensely for no apparent reason with their fists clenched and cheeks red.
+Babies might have colic if they cry intensely for no apparent reason with their fists clenched and cheeks red.
 They would also arch their back and pull their knees close to the tummy.
 When they are not crying, they are their normal and happy self.

 2. Acid Reflux